e2guardian/e2guardian/notes/HOWTO_Logger.md

 Currently the following logger SOURCES are implemented:

 - info :  normal messages from the application, default output: stdout
 - error:  error messages from the application, default output: stderr
 - access: logline for every access handled by e2guardian, default output access.log in __LOGLOCATION
 - config: logs infos about reading the configuration files, default output: none
 - story:  logs infos about the storyboard workflow when handling a request, default output: none
-- icap: TBD
-- icaps: TBD
-- clamav: TBD
 - thhtps: TBD

 the following source are only enabled when e2guardian is compiled with the '--with_e2debug' and are intended to be used by the developer:

 - debug:        debugging messages about the program STATE (variables)
 - trace:        debugging messages about the program FLOW (entering/leaving functions)
 - debugnet:     debugging messages for handling the NETWORK
 - debugsb:      debugging messages for handling the STORYBOARD
 - debugchunk:   TBD
 - debugregexp:  debugging messages for handling REGEXP (regular expressions)
+- debugicap:    debugging messages from ICAP (Header, Connection)
+- debugicapc:   debugging messages from ICAP (Scan)
+- debugclamav:  debugging messages from the content scanner (e.g. ClamAV)
+- debugrequest  TBD

 Log messages can be send to the following DESTINATIONS: